Automatic Target Detection for Sparse Hyperspectral Images

-An important problem that requires a very careful attention is the construction of an appropriate dictionary $\mathbf{A}_t$ in order to well capture the target and distinguish it from the background.
-Thus, if $\mathbf{A}_t$ does not well represent the target of interest, our model in \eqref{eq:convex_model} may fail on discriminating the targets from the background.
-For example, Fig. \ref{fig:poor_dictionary} shows the detection results of our detector $(\mathbf{A}_t\mathbf{C})^T$ when $\mathbf{A}_t$ is constructed from some of the background pixels in the Alunite HSI.
-We can obviously observe that our detector is not able to capture the targets mainly because of the poor dictionary $\mathbf{A}_t$ constructed. \\ In reality, the target present in the HSI can be highly affected by the atmospheric conditions, sensor noise, material composition, and scene geometry, that may produce huge variations on the target spectra.
-In view of these real effects, it is very difficult to model the target dictionary $\mathbf{A}_t$ well.
-But this raises the question on ``{\em how these effects should be dealt with?}''. \\ Some scenarios for modelling the target dictionary have been suggested in the literature.
-For example, by using physical models and the MORTRAN atmospheric modeling program \cite{Berk89}, target spectral signatures can be generated under various atmospheric conditions.
-For simplicity, we handle this problem in this work by exploiting target samples available in some online spectral libraries.
+Some scenarios for modeling the target dictionary have been suggested in the literature.
+For example, by using physical models and the MODTRAN atmospheric modeling program \cite{Berk89}, target spectral signatures can be generated under various atmospheric conditions.
+For simplicity, we handle this problem in this work by exploiting target samples that are available in some online spectral libraries.